Tiger767/ML-Brawlhalla/README.md

   - Random Agent Best Total Reward: 21.561
 - Conclusion: This agent averages a reward of about 5, which is much better than the random agent.
 The agent is noticeably smarter than the random agent as seen in the gameplay videos.

-Trial 3 (Work in Progress)
+Trial 3
  - Goal: The agent will be able to 1v1 and on average perform better against a medium difficulty bot.
- - Actions: Not determined
+ - Actions: Neutral, Left, Right, Up, Down, Heavy, Light, Throw, Dodge
+  - Directional actions can be combined with other actions
  - Input: Preprocessed screenshot (follow; view of player with immediate surroundings), active actions, and healths of both players
- - Rewards: -time, dealt damage, -(recieved damage), enemey killed, -(player killed), enemy suicide, -(player suicide)
+ - Rewards: -time, dealt damage, -(recieved damage), enemey killed, -(player killed), enemy suicide, -(player suicide), -(attack action)
  - Simplifications: Trained on only one character, only one stadium used, only fights one character, fighting a medium bot
- - Algorithm: Not determined
+ - Algorithm: Policy Gradients (No Critic)
 - Agent Parameters
   - Discount Rate: .99
-  - Memory: No limit
+  - Memory: No limit (using ETDMemory)
 - Learning Parameters
   - Batch Size: 32
-  - Mini-Batch Size (Sample size from all experience): Not determined
+  - Mini-Batch Size (Sample size from all experience): 64
-  - Epochs (Number of complete gradient steps per episode): Not determined
+  - Epochs (Number of complete gradient steps per episode): 1
 - Environment Parameters:
-  - Frames Stacked (for a single state): Not determined
+  - Frames Stacked (for a single state): 3
 - Training
-  - Episodes of Random Agent (exploring): Not determined
+  - Episodes of Random Agent (exploring): 50
-  - Episodes of Policy Gradient Agent (convergence episodes): Not determined
+  - Episodes of Policy Gradient Agent (convergence episodes): 50
-  - Epochs: Not determined
+  - Epochs: 50
+- Testing:
+  - Average of 20 Episodes: -0.241
+  - Best Total Reward: 4.874
+  - Random Agent Average of 50 Episodes: -0.09
+  - Random Agent Best Total Reward: 15.226
+- Conclusion: This agent, on average, is worse than the random agent.
+The limited number of episodes played (100 in total with the 50th having the highest convergence) for the more complex action space may explain why this agent performed poorly.
+Ultimately, the goal of this trial was not reached in any sense.

 Gameplay from a random agent (watch at +2x speed):